 ABOUT THE AUTHOR(S)

-George Musser is a contributing editor to Scientific American and author of Spooky Action at a Distance (Farrar, Straus and Giroux, 2015) and The Complete Idiot's Guide to String Theory (Alpha, 2008).
+George Musser is a contributing editor for Scientific American.
+He is author of Spooky Action at a Distance (2015) and The Complete Idiot’s Guide to String Theory (2008).